Romney raised $170 million in September, trails Obama

 Romney regained footing earlier this month when he delivered a strong performance against Obama in the first presidential debate on October 3.
 Campaign officials said the debate kicked up donations and helped the Republican candidate gain on the incumbent in the polls just weeks ahead of Election Day.

-"With less than one month left, we will continue the hard work of raising the resources to ensure that Mitt Romney and Paul Ryan can win in November and bring real change to the American people," said Spencer Zwick, Romney's finance chairman.
+"With less than one month left, we will continue the hard work of raising the resources to ensure that Mitt Romney and Paul Ryan can win in November and bring real change to the American people," Spencer Zwick, Romney's finance chairman, said in a statement.

 Obama has since regained a slim lead in the tight race.
 The Reuters/Ipsos daily tracking poll on Monday showed him at 47 percent compared with Romney's 45 percent.